open-voice-interoperability/docs-archived/technical_masterplan.md

 A list of general TODOs that don’t fit in sections above:

 - TODO: pitch to the committee the other possible component that OVN can play in: conversation orchestration ???

+(Interoperabity) Write once publish multiple times.
+Specify a voice application in a vendor-independent manner that can be transformed to both a working Alexa or Google voice application.
+Recommend if we should develop a vender-independent language for writing speech applications that can be translated to be executed on both Alexa and Google platforms.

+(Interoperability) Evaluate Almond as a possible voice-assistant platform.
+Identify structures and processes useful in our work.
+Reference: ALMOND, THE OPEN, PRIVACY-PRESERVING VIRTUAL ASSISTANT https://oval.cs.stanford.edu/

+(Voice Commerce Core processes) Specify the vocabulary for a frequently-used business activity by constructing and deploying a skill (printing a portion of a conversation)  An example approach is outlined in Telephone Commands in five languages, Final draft ETSI ES 202 076 V2.1.1 (2009-06) ETSI Standard Human Factors (HF); User Interfaces; Generic spoken command vocabulary for ICT devices and services https://www.etsi.org/deliver/etsi_es/202000_202099/202076/02.01.01_50/es_202076v020101m.pdf